 Do you feel like you’re running out of space in your home?
-Make your new mantra “No more wasted space!”
-Even if all of the rooms are in use, chances are there are ways you can extend or switch up the way you use the space to ensure you’re getting the very most of it.
+Then make your new mantra “No more wasted space!”
+Because even if all of the rooms are in use, chances are there are ways you can extend or switch up the way you use the space to ensure you’re getting the very most of it.
 Here are a few ideas.

 A place for kids to hang out

 Another way to make the most of a large garden is by adding a pool.
 Have a custom pool builder create something just for you, you’ll have a space to relax, exercise and entertain when the weather is nice!
-A pool can add significant value to your home, and you could even go a step further with fountains, lights and other upgrades added to it.
+A pool can add significant value to your home.
+In addition, you could even go a step further with fountains, lights and other upgrades added to it.

 If you’re a blogger, freelancer, run a business or work from home in any capacity then a home office is essential.
 It keeps your home and work life separate and encourages you to be productive in a distraction-free zone.
 A spare room, an attic conversion or even a conservatory can make a great home office area.

-If you’re a fashion lover (or your partner is) then chances are your wardrobe will be pretty cramped.
+If you’re a fashion lover (or your partner is) then chances are you have a pretty cramped wardrobe.
 Along with clothes you need space for shoes, bags, accessories and more- so if you have a small space in your home why not turn it into a walk-in closet?
 This could be anything from a tiny box room to an area of a large master bedroom.
 A stud wall with an archway put up would give you a good space to hang rails, put up drawers and give you lots of storage for your clothes and other items.